-This document describes how to use Iterable to send in-app messages, which are messages that appear to a user while an app is running (not while it is in the background, as is possible with push notifications).
+This document describes how to use Iterable to send in-app messages, which are messages that appear to a user in a mobile app or on a website (when sent to a website, they're called in-browser messages).
 In-app messages can optionally make use of a mobile inbox, if you've enabled one in your app.

 To learn more about in-app messages and Iterable's Mobile Inbox feature, read In-App Messages and Mobile Inbox.